 Note: The IP Integration Node example imports the attached demo_adder.vhd IP block.

 The CLIP and IP Integration Nodes are two ways to import external IP into and you should select between these import methods based on your application.
 The CLIP Node executes independently and in parallel with your IP developed in LabVIEW FPGA.
 In addition, CLIP can interface directly with the FPGA clocks and I/O pins.
 In contrast, the IP Integration Node is inserted into the LabVIEW FPGA block diagram and executes as defined by the dataflow of the LabVIEW VI.
 As part of the LabVIEW dataflow execution, the IP integration Node gives you the ability to verify the overall application behavior and timing using the cycle-accurate simulation tools.
+However, CLIP does not bring its simulation model along, and therefore, cycle-accurate simulation is not possible.

 For more details on the differences between CLIP and the IP Integration Node, refer to the Integrating Third-Party IP (FPGA Module) topic in the LabVIEW Help.